ByteSizedDev/The_Irish_Cookie_Store/README.md

 * My code has been run through W3C Validators.

-* Tests have been done to make sure Stripe payments is correctly connected to the application.
+* Tests have been done to make sure Stripe payments are correctly connected to the application.

 * Products have been added, edited and deleted in the application(CRUD)